-10 secret things to do on Fraser Island (K’gari)
+10 secret things to do on K’gari Fraser Island

-Take a moment next time you visit these 10 spectacular island locations and delve deeper for some unexpected delights.
-You’ll find Fraser Island on the Queensland coastline about 250 km north of Brisbane.
+You’ll find K’gari Fraser Island on the Queensland coastline about 250 km north of Brisbane.
 The mainland departure points are Hervey Bay where there is a passenger and vehicle ferry to the island and Rainbow Beach where there is another ferry for those who want to travel up the eastern island beaches in 4WD vehicles.

 Fresh prawns and wine on the jetty at sunset.
 Photos Kerry Heaney